Text by Andy Pilc; Photos by Jessie on a Journey

 And it was.

-To help you plan an epic South of France trip with equally epic accommodations, here were our five favorite stays.
+To help you plan an epic South of France trip with equally epic accommodations, here is a France travel guide sharing our five favorite stays.

 Tip: We booked most of our South of France accommodation on AirBnB.
 If it’s your first time using the site use this link to save $35 on your booking!